 Temperature control can be a tricky thing to master.
 Some dedicated homebrewers have built fermentation freezers or purchase expensive glycol chillers to keep their wort at an optimal temperature range to prevent any of these off flavors from manifesting.
 A cheaper option is to create a swamp cooler which involves the carboy covered in a towel or t-shirt sitting in a rubbermaid container full of water.
 A fan then is blown on the wet t-shirt, thus cooling the fermenter.

 I am lucky enough to have a basement that is a constant 65˚F, so I just have to sit it down there in a dark corner and even with a vigorous fermentation the internal temperature never increases to a dangerous level.

 Fixing Diacetyl Taste in Beer

 Unfortunately there isn’t a lot you can do other than wait.
 If the diacetyl levels are low enough, the residual yeast will scrub the compound from the beer and eventually remove the flavor.
 This can happen inside the fermenter itself or inside a bottle as the beer conditions.

 If you detect the buttery flavor in your beer while it is still fermenting, it may be a good time to consider a diacetyl rest.
-While this is usually needed for cooler fermentation such as a lager, it can be done on any beer.
-The process is simply to raise the fermentation temperature from the top range of the yeast for a two-day period near the end of the fermentation.
-Usually the diacetyl rest is begun when the beer is 2 to 5 specific gravity points away from the target terminal gravity.
+While this is usually needed for cooler fermentations such as a lager, it can be done on any beer.
+The process is simply to raise the fermentation temperature to the top range of the yeast for a two-day period near the end of the fermentation.
+For example, if the yeast has an optimal temperature range of 65-72˚F, raise the temp of your vessel to 72˚F. Usually the diacetyl rest should be started when the beer is 2 to 5 specific gravity points away from the target terminal gravity.

 If the diacetyl flavor was caused by an infection, there is no amount of rest or waiting that will fix it.